-If you wish to start your studies at the College of Europe, you have to submit your online application on the College of Europe website between early October and mid-January of the year during which you wish to commence your studies.
-The deadline for the two (online) letters of recommendation is 26 January .
+If you wish to start your studies at the College of Europe, you must submit your online application on the College of Europe website between early October and mid-January of the year during which you wish to commence your studies.
+The deadline for the two (online) letters of recommendation is 25 January .

 Your file will be evaluated in February so we can interview (via WebEx) all preselected applicants in February and inform the admitted students around mid-March.

 If you want to start your studies in the US, please go to The Fletcher School to find out more about the application process.

 For this programme you will have to provide us with two academic letters of recommendation, from university professors.
 Additional letters (a maximum of 2), including professional references, can also always be uploaded.
 Recommendation letters are in the form of online recommendation questionnaires that are automatically sent to your nominated referees via email through your online application.
 Recommendation letters for applications to the MATA programme should ideally be tailor-made, that is, different from the letters used to apply for other College of Europe study programmes.